-Claims for Subsistence
+(b) Claims for Subsistence

 6.4 These claims should cover such items as hotel bills, refreshments, meals (other than free meals which should be discounted) and similar items.
 No claims will be allowed unless evidence is provided of all expenditure being claimed.
-All relevant bills and receipts should be forwarded to the Assistant to the Chief Executive with claims.
+All relevant bills and receipts should be forwarded to the Service Manager (Governance) with claims.